deakjahn/crop_image/README.md

   /// The minimum pixel size the crop rectangle can be shrunk to.
 Defaults to 100.
   minimumImageSize: 50,
   /// The maximum pixel size the crop rectangle can be grown to.
 Defaults to infinity.
-  /// You can constrain the crop rectangle to a fixed size by setting
-  /// both [minimumImageSize] and [maximumImageSize] to the same value (the width) and using
-  /// the [aspectRatio] of the controller to force the other dimension (width / height).
-  /// Doing so disables the display of the corners.
   maximumImageSize: 2000;
 );
 ```